kresuberid/quran/wp-equran/readme.txt

 == Frequently Asked Questions ==

 = Where does the Quran data come from? =
-All data is bundled in JSON files inside the plugin.
+The dataset is generated from https://equran.id/api/v2 and bundled as JSON files inside the plugin.

 == Changelog ==